10am

 The Apocalypse All Over Again

-Exploring ecological crisis’s roots in colonial capitalism and the State and how collective memory, mutual aid, ecosystems of revolt, and rooted networks can transform how we understand the urgent question of survival.
+Exploring the deep roots of the ecological crisis in colonial capitalism and the State, we see how ecocide, mass delusion and denial, and self-defeating revolutionary movements actually have shared origins and an interconnected present.
+For the hope of a better future, we need to look at how collective memory, mutual aid, ecosystems of revolt, and rooted networks can transform how we understand revolution and how we approach the urgent question of survival.
 The author will discuss examples from the UK, Catalunya, North and South America

 From rage to insurrection – ecological direct action, green anarchism and ways forward